laurakond/artly-api/README.md

 ![followers](documentation/images/features/followers-endpoint.jpg)

 - Similarly to the Profiles model, this is the secondary feature to the artwork and bid models, which allows the user to follow other users and be followed by others.
-- The Followers model has a partial CRD functionality - it does not allow the user to update the save, only delete it.
+- The Followers model has a partial CRD functionality - it does not allow the user to update, only delete it.

 **Followers list view**